gakkiri/ML/README.md

 # ML
 Record the assignments for this course: https://www.coursera.org/learn/machine-learning/
+The job format is _.ipynb_

 ex1: Linear regression
 ex2: Logistic regression